- PhD Colloquium deadline for submissions: May 1, 2022

 b) a short CV,

-c) a personal statement,
+c) a personal statement, and

 The research paper should follow the EGOV-CeDEM-ePart ongoing research paper template, (see submission information for the conference in general), be single-authored and not exceed 8 pages in total.
 The CV and personal statement should not exceed two pages.
 There is no formal format for b and c.
 The five documents must be merged into one PDF file in the order a, b, c, d, e, before uploading it to the conference management system.